-The Thing has been left until last on this John Carpenter mission, because it’s damn hard to find anything fresh to say about it.
+The Thing has been left until last on this John Carpenter mission, because it’s hard to find anything fresh to say about it.
 Too much has been written in other places by better minds.
 Anyone with an interest in film is familiar with the movie, and has a pretty good idea of what makes it great: that beginning, that soundtrack, that poster, that ending.

 At least remakers claim to have some improvement to offer.
 By making a prequel 2011Thing pretends to be telling a different story, only to rearrange the elements of Carpenter’s work to lesser effect.
 This is a pity, as watching the film you do wonder if there was a more heroic approach available.

 This is not to say that 2011Thing is poorly made, or somehow insults the original.
 It wears its love for Carpenter’s work on its sleeve, a fan exercise in all but name.
 It’s efficiently made, with some decent performances.
 There are some promising ideas that are not fully exploited, including a language barrier feeding the characters’ paranoia.

 But all in all there’s the familiar feeling of this being a redundant exercise.
 Modern effects do not provide reason enough to tell the story again.
-The effects in Carpenter’s work are almost comic at times, even to viewers twenty years ago, but they are forgiven because of the strength of the story and atmosphere.
+The effects in Carpenter’s movie are almost comic at times, even to viewers twenty years ago, but they are forgiven because of the strength of the story and atmosphere.

 The idea fizzles out, half baked, never really pressed to a conclusion.
 Carpenter understood that he didn’t need any evil human intentions in a situation where half the cast may or may not harbour hidden alien motives.
-Far more frightening are Blair’s noble actions: trying to cut his people off from the outside world before they understand the threat they face.
+Far more frightening are Blair’s noble and very human actions: trying to sacrifice his people before they understand the threat they face.

 Endings and beginnings